silversub/terraform/faqs.md

   ```
 3. If you are using terraform modules, the shared Terraform block to be used in all the module folders that is been used.

-Detailed steps in the IBM Terraform getting start documentation will be published shortly.
+Detailed steps in the IBM Terraform documentation will be published shortly.
 {: note}